Coma of Souls

 Coma of Souls is the fifth studio album by German thrash metal band Kreator, released in 1990.
 It was reissued in 2002, with the lyrics for the last four songs missing from the booklet.
-Coma of Souls was Kreator's first release with guitarist Frank "Blackfire" Gosdzik (then-formerly of Sodom), and would be the last album before the band began experimenting with influences from other musical genres.
+Coma of Souls was Kreator's first release with lead guitarist Frank "Blackfire" Gosdzik (then-formerly of Sodom), and would be the last album before the band began experimenting with influences from other musical genres.
 It also would be the last record issued in the United States by Epic Records.

 Release

 Coma of Souls was also released in the United States as a limited edition in purple vinyl.
 Although the album's lyrics contain no profanity, original copies of Coma of Souls had a Parental Advisory label on the cover.
 Subsequent pressings of the album do not carry the Parental Advisory label.

 In March 2018, German record label Noise released a remastered edition of the album and made it available on CD and vinyl.
 The release contains a live performance of Kreator at Stadthalle Fürth, Germany on 6 December 1990, and liner notes.